alhajee/ckan/doc/maintaining/authorization.rst

 no need to override the ``package_show`` auth function, it will inherit these changes automatically.

-To get started with writing CKAN extensions, see :doc:`/extensions/index`.
+To get started with writing FMLD extensions, see :doc:`/extensions/index`.